ActuallyHappening/COMP1100/documents/meetings.md

 In conclusion, both questions proved useful to understanding the target audience and provided useful information.
 The findings suggest that both closed and open questions can be useful in an interview setting to get the best set of information from the interviewee, when done right.
 However, one unexpected finding was that the type of person being interviewed mattered as much as the question being asked.
 Namely, a good question being asked to someone who is naturally willing to talk and elaborate is much more likely to yield results than a great question asked to someone who is naturally more reserved and less talkative.

 # Week 4 Meeting:

+## Agenda
+- Choose challenge
+- Discuss hypotheses to be used in the business model canvas

 Chosen challenge: